Sheila Langan contributes native and editorial content to IrishCentral.

-She previously spent three years with sister publication Irish America magazine, first as assistant editor and then in the deputy editor role.
+She previously served as IrishCentral's editor in New York for four years.
+Prior to this, she spent three years with sister publication Irish America magazine in the deputy editor role.

 A native New Yorker with Kerry roots, Sheila is a graduate of Bard College and also attended Trinity College Dublin.
 She is currently pursuing her master's degree in social work at New York University.

 First-ever human interest interview was with a grieving Irish famine mother

 Your ancestors were very likely undocumented immigrants, too.

 St. Patrick's Day's value to the Irish American community is undeniable, so should it be a public holiday in the United States?

 Did Saint Patrick banish all the snakes from Ireland?
 It turns out the story is a bit more complicated than that.

 This Irish scone recipe uses Irish-made Kerrygold butter to ensure your scones are light, crumbly, and moist!